John B. Oakes Award

 Members

-Talia Buford is a reporter for ProPublica covering disparities in environmental impacts.
+Talia Buford, reporter for ProPublica covering disparities in environmental impacts.
 She was previously an environment and labor reporter at the Center for Public Integrity and an energy reporter for POLITICO.

-Jeff Burnside is an independent journalist who has spent more than 20 years working as an investigative reporter.
+Jeff Burnside, independent journalist who has spent more than 20 years working as an investigative reporter.
 He was most recently a senior investigative reporter for KOMO 4 News in Seattle.

-Susan Goldberg is the president and CEO of the WGBH Educational Foundation, former editor in chief of National Geographic Magazine.
+Susan Goldberg, president and CEO of the WGBH Educational Foundation, former editor in chief of National Geographic Magazine.

-Anna Oakes is an audio producer and editor at Hark Audio.
+Anna Oakes, audio producer and editor at Hark Audio.
 She worked previously in Spain, at Revista Contexto and the Association for the Recuperation of Historical Memory.
 She is the granddaughter of John B. Oakes.

 Justin Worland, Washington D.C.-based senior correspondent at TIME covering climate change and the intersection of policy, politics and society.